infection/site/src/guide/installation.md

 Infection requires a recent version of PHP, and `Xdebug`, `phpdbg`, or `pcov` enabled.

 You can still use an older Infection version if you're using an older PHP version.
+In that case, the following table must be considered:

 | PHP version | Infection version |
 |--|---|